 According to a CSIRO white shark fact sheet dated February 8, this is because sampling in the south west is limited to older animals as there are no identified nursery grounds where samples of juveniles can be reliably collected.

-In a statement Mr Kelly said a CSIRO report released this week had found there had been no increase in the southern-western population of white sharks and that there had been a downward trend in adult numbers since the early 2000s.
+But on Friday, February 9 in a statement Fisheries Minister Dave Kelly said a CSIRO report released this week had found there had been no increase in the southern-western population of white sharks and that there had been a downward trend in adult numbers since the early 2000s.